-GB Energy Supply Login
+GB Energy Supply closes: what now for customers?

-- See usage history
+- Track energy usage

-- See past and present bills
+- View past and current bills

 - Submit meter readings

 If your login details were changed when transferred to the new system or you need to set up a new online account, you will have been sent instructions on how to do so via email.

 Find out how to perform the new GB Energy login process in our step by step Octopus Energy login guide.

 When it was trading, GB Energy Supply did not have a mobile app.
 The good news for former customers is that their new supplier does have a mobile app.
 This has good reviews online and allows customers to manage their energy accounts anytime and anywhere from their phone.

 The Octopus Energy app is available for Apple and Android devices and can be downloaded for free from the Google Play or App Store.

 Former GB Energy customers can submit meter readings with their new supplier through their new online account.
 Simply log in and submit your accurate readings for the month.
 You can also submit meter readings through the mobile app.